Search RFCafe.com

 Wax nostalgic about and learn from the history of early electronics.
 See articles from Radio-Electronics, published 1930-1988.
 All copyrights hereby acknowledged.

 This photo of Ray Dolby holding one of his prototype noise reduction circuits is probably the most widely published of him and therefore the most iconic of the Dolby noise reduction system.
 Audiophiles of the era (and today for that matter) immediately recognize the man who took the hisses and pops out of their beloved music.
-I always like to keep in mind when reading article like this one in a 1971 issue of Radio-Electronics magazine is that when it was originally published, Dolby had not yet become a household word and news of his accomplishment was just getting out.
+I always like to keep in mind when reading articles like this one in a 1971 issue of Radio-Electronics magazine is that when it was originally published, Dolby had not yet become a household word and news of his accomplishment was just getting out.
 Many articles, books, and research papers have been written on how the Dolby system works.
 At least five of them from the groundbreaking era have been posted here on RF Cafe, so you can get some insight into the excitement.
 The technical term "companding" (compressing and expanding) was being seen in print for the first time.
-Unlike today when such signal process is handled in software or in an ASIC, Mr. Dolby had to design and build his conception from discrete components (see the Bob Pease-style breadboard in this photo).
+Unlike today when such signal processing is handled in software or in an ASIC, Mr. Dolby had to design and build his conception from discrete components (see the Bob Pease-style breadboard in this photo).

 Other Dolby articles from vintage electronics magazines include: "The Dolby System - How it Works" (October 1969 Radio-Electronics), "All About Dolby" (June 1971 Radio-Electronics), "The Dolby Technique for Reducing Noise" (August 1972 Popular Electronics), "The Dolby Noise-Reduction System" (May 1969 Electronics World).